 - Land Cover: provided by EarthSignature Changes in land cover force climate changes like e.g. temperature

-Thanks to SnapEarth self-service Web portal, the use of these two services will be simplified and the decision making is accelerated.
+Thanks to SnapEarth self-service Web portal, the use of these three services will be simplified and the decision making is accelerated.
 Furthermore, the proposed machine learning process incorporated in EarthSignature will serve to produce Climate Semantic EO datasets in real time and with worldwide land cover.
 The processing framework will be supplied by SafeScale and the computing infrastructure deployed on future Copernicus DIASs.

 EarthClimate will propose to users a set of added value services like: